Shuggaloaf/NPC-to-Coin-Pile/README.md

 Go to line # 58, where you'll see `let userOption = 1;`

 You've got 4 options to choose from:
-- 0 = No Special Effect, Coin roll and Item Pile Transformation Only
+- 0 = No Special Effect, Coin roll and -if enabled- Item Pile Transformation Only
 - 1 = Light Effect only
 - 2 = Change Image Only
 - 3 = Both Image Change and Light effect